Agua de Tuna (Prickly Pear Agua Fresca)

 Some of the health benefits of prickly pears include:

-• Antioxidant properties – prickly pears are rich in antioxidants, such as betalains, which help protect cells from oxidative stress, reduce inflammation, and may lower the risk of chronic diseases.
+• Antioxidants: prickly pears are rich in antioxidants, such as betalains, which help protect cells from oxidative stress, reduce inflammation, and may lower the risk of chronic diseases.

-• Digestive health – the high fiber content in prickly pears can aid in digestion and promote regular bowel movements.
-It may also help control blood sugar levels, making them beneficial for individuals with diabetes or those seeking better blood sugar management.
+• Digestive health: the high fiber content in prickly pears can aid in digestion and promote regular bowel movements.
+It may also help control blood sugar levels, making them beneficial for people looking to manage their blood sugar levels.

-• Anti-inflammatory effects – chronic inflammation is associated with an increased risk of cancer.
-Some compounds in prickly pears may have anti-inflammatory properties, potentially reducing inflammation-related cancer risks.
+• Anti-inflammatory effects: Some compounds in prickly pears may have anti-inflammatory properties, potentially reducing inflammation-related cancer risks.

 WHERE TO BUY PRICKLY PEARS

 The red and green varieties are fairly easy to find in the U.S. if you have a good Mexican or Asian grocery store nearby.
-They’re typically in season from the summer months through early fall.
-In Mexico you can find them at local markets and street corners!
+They’re typically in season from the springtime through early fall, and are most abundant in the summer.
+In Mexico you can find them at local markets and street corners stands like the one in the photo below.

 agua de tuna